 The main trait of a successful project manager is his ability to lead teams.
 To be a successful leader, you need to listen carefully, observe your team, and know how to make the best out of their skills and characters.

 There is a constant tension between interpersonal and project management skills.
 You need to create a balance between the technical side of the project (ideas, execution, tools, budget, etc), and the social side (deadlines, time management, communication, etc).
+You can take courses, learn new skills using resources like StuDocu to brush up on project management educational material to improve your management and leadership role.

 What Do Project Managers Do?